ErikThorsell/erikthorsell.github.io/education.md

 speed of a car, as well as the remaining distance of a current route.
 The quirk is that said predictions should be done *only* using past information about driving speed and driven distance.
 (E.g. I must not use the GPS signal.)

+Since the M.Sc. thesis is *pass* or *fail* (and I have passed all my exams on the first try) I will graduate with a `4.7 / 5 GPA`.
+Overall, I am very satisfied with my education and looking back at my choices I think I made the right ones.